adonisjs/legacy.adonisjs.com/docs/docs/guides/auth/03-web-guard.md

 - Using the remember me token for long lived sessions

 ## When to use the web guard?
 The web guard relies on the sessions for managing the state of an authenticated user.
-It is a great fit:
+It is a great fit for the following use cases:

-- For applications running on a single domain or subdomains.
+- Applications running on a single domain or subdomain.
 - An API server serving the frontend application on the same domain or subdomain.

-If you creating an API server, that needs to support **mobile applications** or **3rd party web applications**, then we recommend using the `api` guard.
+If you're creating an API server that needs to support **mobile applications** or **3rd party web applications**, then we recommend using the [API guard](/guides/auth/api-guard).

 [note]
 Ensure to install the [@adonisjs/session](/guides/http/sessions) module before continuing.